Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Experiments

-To assess the effectiveness of our strategy, we conduct qualitative and quantitative comparisons using the same datasets previously utilized in the evaluation of the 3DGS method~\cite{kerbl20233d}.
-Specifically, we train our method on the Mip-NeRF360 dataset~\cite{barron2022mip}, the Tanks\&Temples dataset~\cite{knapitsch2017tanks}, and the Deep Blending dataset~\cite{hedman2018deep}.
+\paragraph{Datasets.} To assess the effectiveness of our strategy, we conduct qualitative and quantitative comparisons on the Mip-NeRF360 dataset~\cite{barron2022mip}, Tanks\&Temples dataset~\cite{knapitsch2017tanks}, and Deep Blending dataset~\cite{hedman2018deep} previously utilized in the evaluation of the 3DGS method~\cite{kerbl20233d}.
 We evaluate the PSNR, LPIPS, and SSIM metrics by constructing a train/test split using every 8th image for testing, as suggested in Mip-NeRF360~\cite{barron2022mip}.
-In terms of image resolution, we follow 3DGS and utilize a pre-downscaled dataset.
-Specifically, we use 4 times downscaled images for outdoor scenes and 2 times downscaled images for indoor scenes in the Mip-NeRF360 dataset.
-For the Tanks\&Temples and Deep Blending datasets, we use the original images for both training and testing.
+We use the same image resolution as 3DGS.

+\paragraph{Tasks.} As mentioned in Section~\ref{sec:motivation}, SfM can fail in real-world scenarios where the point cloud become noisy or sometimes inaccessible.
+To assess the robustness of 3DGS~\cite{kerbl20233d} in these scenarios, we first compare our strategy with 3DGS each trained with SfM-initialized point cloud, SfM-initialized point cloud with added noise $\epsilon$ ($\epsilon \sim N(0,1)$), and random point cloud, where our strategy only utilizes random point cloud (Table~\ref{tab:main_mip360}).
+In addition, to assess the performance of our strategy, we compare our strategy with Plenoxels~\cite{yu2021plenoxels}, InstantNGP-Base, InstantNGP-Big~\cite{muller2022instant}, and 3DGS~\cite{kerbl20233d} (Table~\ref{tab:mip360}).
+In the latter experiment, we evaluate 3DGS trained with SfM-initialized point cloud, and random point cloud.
+For our strategy, we train RAIN-GS with SfM-initialized point cloud and random point cloud.